 It is May, and we are assembling kits for our microcontroller course.
-So I thought I would share a list of the components and materials we used to make up their own Arduino Starter Kit.
+So I thought I would share a list of the components and materials we use to make up their own Arduino Starter Kit.

-Why We Choose Arduino Starter Kit?
+Why we choose Arduino Starter Kit?

-What projects you can do
+What projects you can do?

 If you like to play with complex components and love electronics.
 Well, you can make unique projects with the Arduino board.
-As you all know that Arduino board is a cheap and beginners, students and hobbyists have already made amazing projects with this board.
+As you all know that Arduino board is a cheap and beginners, students, and hobbyists have already made amazing projects with this board.
 A few projects you can make it with Arduino.

 What you will need?